dimit999/rsschool-cv/cv.md

 ### Briefly About Myself:
   > I have more than 11 years of experience in the IT-sphere.<br>
   > **In my current project**, I work as a QA Lead || Automation Architect on the customer's side in Dubai (Emirates).
-My daily duties include big team management (6 Manual QA’s and 8 Auto QA’s), the distribution of tasks between the testers, quality control tasks, gathering metrics, creating a test strategy/test plan (QA plan), coordinating a planned approach to testing, communication with PM, devs.
+My daily duties include big team management, the distribution of tasks between the testers, quality control tasks, gathering metrics, creating a test strategy/test plan (QA plan), coordinating a planned approach to testing, communication with PM, devs.
 Participating in grooming sessions, planning, daily, retrospective meetings, the same I do review of other aspects of work and suggest cases how to improve it.

   > I can create Automation from zero in any project with very useful solutions and show to you automation benefits.
 For example, except for normal checking functionality, I can create automation solutions for checking translations/test WEB benchmarks (CSS/JS/Image sizes/font qty)/test API performance/Accessibility/etc + automate daily routine work like creating reports/get team metrics/etc.
 I have experience for working with ReportPortals where possible to show full information about test-runs/common jira statistics/get and show info from SonarQube and etc.